react-native-china/react-native-animate-chart/README.md

 # react-native-animate-chart
-An chart library with animation based on react ART module.
+An chart library with animation based on React ART module.